patzib/Master-s_Thesis/README.md

 ## 7. Running the Evaluations

-Before running the evaluations, it is recommended to run and initialize the chatbot once before starting directly with the evaluations (streamlit run app.py).
-That way, the pre-processing of the files has already been done.
+It is advisable to run the main application (streamlit run app.py) at least once prior to initiating evaluations to ensure all data pre-processing is complete.

 To start the evaluations, install the necessary packages: